 Google’s AI-powered voice assistant has many features that no other voice assistant like Bixby and Siri can provide you.
 One such feature is the “Ok Google” hotword.
 Basically, it a voice command to activate Google Assistant on your Android smartphones.
 Using “Ok Google” voice command, lets you easily perform actions like searching the web, getting directions, and creating reminders and much more.

-Unfortunately, Galaxy Note 8 and S8 users have started facing a rather unusual problem with “Ok Google” voice command.
+Unfortunately, Galaxy Note 8 and S8 users have started facing a rather unusual problem with the “Ok Google” voice command.
 For as far the reports (AndroidCentral forums) go, the complication arises when these devices using the native Power Saving Mode.
 This battery saving feature of Note 8/S8 then prevents and restricts apps from running in the background, like the Google App in this case.
 This, in turn, prevents the proper execution of Google Assistant through the voice command.

 So, go through the instructions to know what are the problems and how to fix OK Google issue on Galaxy Note 8 or S8.